 The Computer Science and Digital Fluency Learning Standards (nysed.gov) were developed between 2018 and 2020 and approved by the NYS Board of Regents in December 2020.
 The Standards focus on five concepts: Impacts of Computing; Computational Thinking; Networks & Systems Design; Cybersecurity; and Digital Literacy.
 Each concept contains two or more sub-concepts and within the sub-concepts are a number of standards.
 The standards are grouped into grade-bands: K-1, 2-3, 4-6, 7-8, and 9-12.

 Transition to the Computer Science Certificate

 SED policy regarding the teaching of computer literacy (computer science) prior to these new regulations has been that teachers holding a valid teaching certificate at the appropriate grade level could teach computer science courses based on local determinations regarding their expertise in computer science.
-The new regulations outline a process for “grandfathering” teachers currently teaching computer science courses, as well as those who begin teaching computer science courses between now and September 1, 2022.
+The new regulations outline a process for “grandfathering” teachers currently teaching computer science courses, as well as those who begin teaching computer science courses between now and September 1, 2023.

-Teachers who hold a Professional or Permanent certification and who are currently or will be teaching computer science courses within the 5 years prior to September 1, 2022 can apply using TEACH for the Statement of Continuing Eligibility (SOCE) in Computer Science.
+Teachers who hold a Professional or Permanent certification and who are currently or will be teaching computer science courses within the 6 years prior to September 1, 2023 can apply using TEACH for the Statement of Continuing Eligibility (SOCE) in Computer Science (nysed.gov).
 The SOCE allows the teacher to continue to teach computer science courses in the same school district, board of cooperative educational services, or other school that employed such individual when the statement of continued eligibility was issued.
 The SOCE is valid for a period of 10 years from the date it is issued.
-Applications for the Statement of Continued Eligibility must be filed with SED on or before September 1, 2022.
+Applications for the Statement of Continued Eligibility must be submitted on TEACH on or before September 1, 2023.